Police Blotter: November 17, 2021

 FELONY ARRESTS

-Alexander Mitchell, 27, of the 400 block of Emerson Avenue, Yuba City, was arrested by the Yuba City Police Department at 10:25 a.m.
+April D. Ramirez, 44, of 50 Tenth Street, Colusa, was arrested by the Colusa County Sheriff’s Office at 2:44 a.m.
 Nov.
-15 in the 1500 block of Plumas Street on suspicion of inflicting corporal injury and assault with a deadly weapon that was not a firearm.
-He was booked into Sutter County Jail.
+16 in the 7500 block of Reservation Road in Colusa on suspicion of inflicting corporal injury on a spouse or cohabitant, vandalism with damage over $400 and assault with a deadly weapon.
+She was booked into the Colusa County Jail.

 DUI ARRESTS

-Luis E. Rodriguez Garcia, 39, of the 1500 block of Hammonton Smartsville Road, Marysville, was arrested by the California Highway Patrol at 11:44 p.m.
+Anthony J. Azevedo, 37, of the 4500 block of Sutton Road, Maxwell, was arrested by the California Highway Patrol at 3:45 p.m.
 Nov.
+9 on Pacific and Orange Streets in Maxwell.
+He was booked into the Colusa County Jail.

-14 at North Beale Road and Park Avenue, Linda.
-He was booked into Yuba County Jail.
+Hilario Cortez-Castaneda, 35, was arrested by the California Highway Patrol at 1:32 p.m.
+Nov.
+9 on River Road south of Gridley Road.
+He was booked into the Colusa County Jail.

+Julio C. Baltazar Villanueva, 36, of the 1500 block of Frienza Avenue, Sacramento, was arrested by the California Highway Patrol at 6:33 p.m.
+Nov.
+11 on State Route 20 at King Road.
+He was booked into the Colusa County Jail.